-3.1 The role of the RLDP vision is to clarify the core purpose of the Plan and provide a framework for developing the Preferred Strategy and future detailed policies.
-The vision will set the overarching context for Monmouthshire for the period up to 2033.
-The vision set out in the adopted LDP has been reviewed and updated to take account of the issues, challenges and opportunities facing the County and reflects key elements of the PSB Well-being Plan and Corporate Business Plan.
+3.1 The Vision clarifies the core purpose of the RLDP and provides a framework for developing the Preferred Strategy and future detailed policies.
+The Vision set out in the adopted LDP 2011-2021 has been reviewed and updated to take account of the issues, challenges and opportunities facing the County, key elements of the PSB Wellbeing Plan and draft Community and Corporate Plan7 and to reflect the new growth and spatial strategy.